Practice Incentives Program (PIP) payments and calculations

-Payments are calculated using Medicare and Department of Veterans' Affairs (DVA) data that are linked to the provider numbers specified on the practice's application form and any subsequent amendments provided to Medicare.
-If for example, you do not provide Medicare Australia with details of new GPs, you will not receive payment associated with the services provided by the new GPs.
-More information is provided in the Practice Changes section.
+Payments are calculated using Medicare and Department of Veterans' Affairs (DVA) data that are linked to the provider numbers specified on the practice's application form and any subsequent amendments to Medicare.
+If for example, you do not provide Medicare with details of new GPs, you will not receive payment associated with the services provided by the new GPs.
+More information is given in the change practice details page on our website.

 Data will be excluded if any of the GPs in a practice refuse consent to the use of their data for the purposes of calculating the practice's payment when completing the Individual GP details form.
 If GPs would like their data to be included at a later stage, they must advise Medicare in writing.

 The total care for each patient equals one (1.0) and is known as the Whole Patient Equivalent (WPE).
-The WPE is based on GP and other non-referred consultation items in the MBS and uses the value rather than the number of consultations per patient.
+The WPE is based on GP and other non-referred consultation items in the MBS and uses a weighting value rather than the number of consultations per patient.

 |Sex||Patient age (years)|

-To qualify for payments, practices must be participating in the PIP and meet the eligibility requirements of the incentives at a ‘point in time’ date.
-The ‘point in time’ date is the last day of the month prior to the next PIP quarterly payment.
-The quarterly payment months, ‘point in time’ dates and reference periods are provided in table 2.
-For more information on when payments are made, refer to the PIP guidelines [PDF, 563Kb].
+To qualify for payments, practices must be participating in the PIP and meet the eligibility requirements of the incentives at a 'point-in-time' date.
+The 'point in time' date is the last day of the month prior to the next PIP quarterly payment.
+The quarterly payment months, 'point-in-time' dates and reference periods are provided in table 1.
+For more information on when payments are made, refer to the PIP guidelines (4512) [PDF, 323Kb].

 |February||31 January||1 October to 30 September|